-Project No. Ew10 Status: Ongoing Party or relevant jurisdiction European Union - UK (England and Wales) (Northern Ireland) and (Scotland) Title of project Genetic sampling to type British salmon stocks Objective of research project Coordinate and support the establishment of baseline information on the genetic character of breeding populations within and among rivers in Britain.
+Project No. Ew10 Status: Ongoing Party or relevant jurisdiction European Uni (Scotland) on - UK (England and Wales) (Northern Ireland) and Title of project Genetic sam oling to type British salmon stocks Objective of research project information nd support the establishment of baseline on the genetic character of breeding populations mong rivers in Britain.
 Brief description of research project The initial aim will be to provide the basis for identifying salmon to specific rivers or regions to assist in a range of stock assessment and management scenarios (e.g. management of mixed stock fisheries).
 Subsequently it may be possible to answer a range of additional questions relating to the size and structure of breeding populations, levels of exploitation, and the contribution of stocked fish.
 The study will also provide a tool that may be used in a variety of other scientific investigations.
 The project will complement the work already undertaken to characterise genetically salmon river stocks in Ireland, and for optimum benefit will build on the sample collection and analysis currently budgeted for under the SALSEA MERGE programme.
 Sampling of fry and parr will be conducted in the main spawning areas of a range of rivers in Scotland, England and Wales as required to supplement sampling that has already been undertaken or is planned under other contracts (e.g. ASAP and SALSEA MERGE).
 Genetic analyses will be undertaken using the same techniques and markers (micro-satellites) as in those other studies.
-The project will be overseen by a Steering Group which will coordinate and support the establishment of the baseline genetic information.
-In additional, a Technical Working Group will: Determine how best to achieve the overall objective Provide technical advice Coordinate methodologies Participants in the programme will include Environment Agency, AFBNI, Defra/Cefas, Marine Institute, Scottish Government, Association of River Trusts, FRS, AFTS / DSFBS Dates during which research will take place 1 April 2008 - 31 March 2010.
+The project will be overseen by a Steering Group which will coordinate an information. • Deter • Provi • Coor Participants Agency, AF Association of River Trusts, FRS, AFTS / Dates during which research will take place 1 April 2008 - - 31 March 2010.
 Data analysis from April 2010.
-Area in which research will take place England, Wales, Northern Ireland and Scotland.
+Area in which research will take place England, Wal es, Northern Ireland and Scotland.

-Estimated number and weight 50 fry and 50 parr per population sampled. of salmon to be retained No adults will be killed specifically for this project but samples will be taken from fish caught in the rod and net fisheries.
+Estimated number and weight of salmon to be retained 50 fry and 50 parr per population sampled.
+No adults will be killed specifically for this project but samples will be taken from fish caught in the rod and net fisheries.
 Resources Estimated cost of the research project £120 k (total) £20 k (staff costs includes overheads) Number of participating scientists 10 Name and e-mail address of coordinating scientist in charge of project Miran Aprahamian Miran.aprahamian@environment-agency.gov.uk Details of research vessels, e.g. name, registration, call sign and description of vessel No RVs involved Type and amount of gear and other equipment to be used N/A Details of any collaborating countries England and Wales, Scotland